mushfiqnabiaz/node-red-conf/README.md

 4. **Change Setting.js for confiqure node red password**
     ```bash
     nano /username/.node-red/settings.js

-change the username to your system username
+1.*change the username to your system username*

 5. **Find adminAuth and Modify the Settings.js**
     ```bash